joshuaSamuel06/Tech-Jobs-Analysis/1.Collaboration/learning_goals.md

 3. Emphasize the importance of writing well-structured and comprehensible code while documenting the development process.
 4. Utilize statistical techniques to extract meaningful insights from data, enabling informed decision-making.
 5. Cultivate effective communication within the team by documenting analysis procedures and fostering transparent collaboration.

+### Zia
+1. Learning various statistical techniques and methods for data analysis, hypothesis testing, and predictive modeling.

+2. Gain experience of working on real-world data science projects, applying learned concepts and techniques to solve practical problems.

+3. Develop critical thinking and problem-solving skills to identify and address data-related challenges and make data-driven decisions.

+4. Learn how to collect data, data types, and key metrics to satisfy our research questions.

+5. Work on a project which I really do care about.